halvors/FC2MPPatcher/README.md

 ## Thanks to
 ### Contributors
-<i>zenoy</i> - Patching the assembly code, the time "wasted" figuring out.
+<i>zenoy</i> - Patching the assembly code, and the time "wasted" figuring it out.
 <i>halvors</i> - For patcher implementation, and the interface to support it.
+<i>FEARIV, Gabor and Lasercar</i> - For testing and community support.

 ### Others
 Thanks to original author of PE Bliss library, rukaimi (kaimi.ru)!